 the safety of workers, volunteers and clients could be a risk; access to support may become confusing; and services may become overwhelmed.

-Staff, volunteers and clients made vulnerable.
-These individuals should continue working or accessing support from home until it is safe to return.
+Vulnerable staff, volunteers and clients: These individuals should continue working or accessing support from home until it is safe to return.

 Will your staff and volunteers catch public transport to work?